sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/QuestionsToKnow.md

 ## Kotlin
 * What's the difference between a class and abstract class?
 What's the difference between a class and an interface?
 * What is the `vararg` modifier?
 How is it used?
+* What's a primitive?
+* What are scope functions in Kotlin?
+How many are there?

 ## Android
 * What's view binding?
 Why should you use it?